emacs-helm/helm/index.md

 prefer generally the ones that are natively in `Helm`, e.g. `Helm` support natively most grep implementations as backend (ack, ag, rg), no need to install 3rd party packages for this, same for managing projects etc...

-# Alternatives

-There are several alternatives to Helm nowaday, they are all providing incremental completion but they lack all the Helm features due to their wrong implementation abusing minibuffer.

 # Requirements

 Helm requires Emacs-25.1 or later versions.

-Helm installs [async](https://github.com/jwiegley/emacs-async) and [popup-el](https://github.com/auto-complete/popup-el) package as dependencies when Helm is installed using [MELPA](https://melpa.org/).
+Helm installs [async](https://github.com/jwiegley/emacs-async) and [wfnames](https://github.com/thierryvolpiatto/wfnames) package as dependencies when Helm is installed using [MELPA](https://melpa.org/).

+It is recomended to install [all-the-icons](https://github.com/domtronn/all-the-icons.el) to have icons in several places (files, buffers etc..) even if it is not mandatory.

 # Getting Started